OsuraHansaja/Origin-eSports-CRM/README.md

 <p align="center">
   A powerful CRM platform for managing esports fans, merchandise sales, news, teams, and discussions, built with <b>Laravel 11</b> and <b>Tailwind CSS</b>.
+    The users for the system are mainly two sets.
+The fans of the eSports organization and the administration staff running the platform.
+The fans for now are just casual users who can either just view the platform or browse through the shopping catalog, view details about the org, view event details, etc, without needing to sign up for an account and those users can sign up for an account to gain access to all the other features.
+There also exists the site management (administrator) users, who will mainly manage the site, keep the merch inventories updated, updating the org details, viewing analytics, handling customer support tickets, etc.
 </p>

 ---